-Sales markets Locations
+Sales markets Countries with Sto subsidiaries

-Asia China, Hong Kong, Malaysia, Singapore
+Asia China, Malaysia, Singapore

-Europe Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Hungary, Italy, Lithuania, Luxembourg, Netherlands, Norway, Poland, Russia, Slovakia, Spain, Sweden, Switzerland, Turkey
+Europe Belgium, Denmark, Germany, Finland, France, Great Britain, Italy, Lithuania, Luxembourg, Netherlands, Norway, Austria, Poland, Sweden, Switzerland, Slovakia, Spain, Czech Republic, Türkiye, Hungary

 North America Canada, Mexico, USA

 Pacific Australia

 South America Brazil, Chile, Columbia

-Our business focus remains in Europe
+Our business focus is in Europe

 Europe is our most important sales market.
-We are represented by our own subsidiaries in almost every country in Western Europe and in Northern/Eastern Europe.
-In the 2021 fiscal year, these two regions accounted for 78.4% and 9.8% of consolidated turnover respectively.
-Subsidiaries also operate in North and South America, Asia and the Pacific region (in the context of internal reporting: America/ Asia/Pacific), and generated 11.8% of consolidated turnover in the 2021 fiscal year.
+We have our own subsidiaries in almost every country in Western Europe and in Northern/Eastern Europe.
+In the 2023 financial year, these two regions accounted for 78.5% and 9.6% of consolidated turnover respectively.
+Subsidiaries also operate in North and South America, Asia and the Pacific region (in the context of internal reporting: America/Asia/Pacific), and generated 11.9% of consolidated turnover in the 2023 financial year.
 In addition, we maintain supply partnerships with distribution partners in many other countries.

 Sto products and systems are largely distributed via a direct distribution system with a large number of sales representatives and SalesCentres covering almost the whole of Germany.
 These products and systems are targeted at professional trade customers, such as painters, plasterers, and building contractors.
 Architects, planning offices, and the real estate industry are also served directly by the company at a local level.
 For some years now, this has been supplemented by a multi-stage distribution concept.
 Via this second distribution channel, we offer selected products that we have clearly defined as distinct from our core business and that have their own brand positioning, such as lacquers and fillers.
 In the coming years, we intend to expand this sales channel via wholesalers and specialist dealers.

 The Sto Group's production network also stretches across the entire globe.
-At the end of 2021, it included a total of 33 locations, 12 of them in Germany and 21 outside of Germany.
+At the end of 2023, it included a total of 32 locations, 12 of them in Germany and 20 outside of Germany.